henninghall/use-action-state/README.md

 # use-action-state

 A react hook that simplifies usage of <a href="https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions">react server actions</a>.
-The hook adds error handing and loading state to your server action.
+The hook adds error handing and loading states.

 ## Example